History of Akron BMX

 In 2012 Akron BMX added the Akron BMX Museum.
 Dedicated during Akron's first Vintage Show, Race and Swap Meet on May 27th 2012.
 The museum is a tribute to all of the racers and families, past and present, that make up the sport of BMX racing.
 Akron BMX has a rich history with some families in their second or third generation of BMX.

-Make it point to visit the museum, located in The Summit Racing Equipment Annex Building, and relive the history of the sport.
+Make it point to visit the museum, located in the Rental Building, and relive the history of the sport.